theWAM/timelib/README.md

 # timelibWAM

-timelibWAM is a library meant to alert the user about the completion of a program.
+timelibWAM is an open source package meant to alert the user about the completion of a program.
 This can work best with larger projects in which may take longer periods of time to finish running.
 The package can also alert the user